naikshubham/Object-Oriented-Python/README.md

 - Overriding is altering or replacing a method of the superclass with a new method(with the same name) in the subclass.
 No special syntax is needed to do this; the subclass's newly created method is automatically called instead of the superclass's method.

 - super() function returns the object as an instance of the parent class, allowing us to call the parent method directly

+- Multiple inheritance : A subclass that inherits from more than one parent class is able to access functionality from both of them.
+The simplest and the most useful form of multiple inheritance is called a mixin.
+A mixin is generally a superclass that is not meant to exists on its own, but is meant to be inherited by some other class to provide extra functionality.